 Make sure you're using fresh ingredients for these cookies.

-Check the expiration dates on your baking powder and baking soda, if in doubt, toss and get new containers.
+Check the expiration dates on your baking powder and baking soda, if in doubt, toss and replenish with fresh.

 Soft Chocolate Chip Cookies